 The Pure Venom Reptile Farm is one of the largest of South Africa's reptile parks.
 It is situated inland from Shelly Beach, on KwaZulu-Natal's South Coast.
 The Croc River Enviro Park in Nelspruit, Mpumalanga is the largest facility of its type in Africa.

-Khamai Reptile Centre's primary aims are conservation, breeding of endangered reptiles and education.
-Located outside Hoedspruit, it offers a close-up look at many local as well as exotic snakes, crocodiles and lizards.
+Khamai Reptile Centre primarily aims to conserve and breed endangered reptiles.
+Located outside Hoedspruit, it offers a close-up look at many local as well as exotic snakes, crocodiles and lizards